What is Schizophrenia?

 The Phoenix equips everyone who comes for care, both patients and their families, with tools and skills to aid them as their continue their journey in managing their condition.
 The skills aren’t limited to helping them with their particular condition, however; they also serve to help them create and achieve greater fulfillment in their life as well as improved and fortified relationships.
 The conditions that lead people to seek treatment with us often have caused a negative impact in the families of those affected, so we strive to help families heal and move forward with confidence.
 We seek to help each participant in our program grow in self-confidence and overall well-being.

-We at The Phoenix Recovery and Counseling Centers look forward to answering your questions and lending you support throughout the healing process.
+We at The Phoenix Recovery Center look forward to answering your questions and lending you support throughout the healing process.

 The Phoenix Difference